What Is Stage 2 Mesothelioma?

-Patients with stage 2 mesothelioma have a life expectancy of 19 months on average.
+Patients with stage 2 have a life expectancy of 19 months on average.
 However, because mesothelioma is such a rare form of cancer, research is limited, and every case is unique.
 Survival rates also vary by histologic subtypes.
 Some genetic factors may alter the overall prognosis of the patients.
 Emerging treatments also offer patients hope for extended life spans.

 Treating Stage 2

-For patients healthy enough to undergo treatment, stage 2 mesothelioma may be treated with a multimodal treatment plan that includes surgery supplemented with chemotherapy, radiation, or immunotherapy.
+For patients healthy enough to undergo treatment, the cancer may be treated with a multimodal treatment plan that includes surgery supplemented with chemotherapy, radiation, or immunotherapy.